Do you have a book club? Margaret can appear at your club in person, if you’re local; or via Skype/phone.

 We are now scheduling school visits for MOMOTARO: XANDER AND THE LOST ISLAND OF MONSTERS.

-As an experienced teacher, Margaret can lead a dynamic and fun workshop and presentation for mid-to-upper elementary, middle school, and high school students.
+As an experienced teacher, Margaret will lead a dynamic and fun workshop and presentation for mid-to-upper elementary, middle school, and high school students.

 Contact Lisa McClatchy at email@example.com